1. About nifedipine

 To decide the correct dose for you, your doctor will check your blood pressure.
 Depending on why you're taking nifedipine, the usual starting dose is:

 - short acting capsules or liquid: 5mg 3 times a day (every 8 hours)

 - long acting tablets or capsules: 10mg twice a day (every 12 hours) or 20 to 30mg once a day (every 24 hours, preferably in the morning)

 If a doctor prescribes it for your child, the dose will usually be lower.
 It will depend on how old your child is and how much they weigh.

 Will my dose go up or down?

-If the starting dose isn't working well enough (your blood pressure doesn't come down enough, or you are still getting symptoms), you may need to increase your dose.
+If the starting dose is not working well enough (your blood pressure does not come down enough, or you are still getting symptoms), you may need to increase your dose.
 If you're bothered by side effects, you may need to stay on a lower dose.